End-to-End Encryption. What Is It and How Does It Work?

 Despite end-to-end encryption being considered one of the most powerful cybersecurity solutions, there are still things that it cannot protect.

 - Metadata.
 Metadata is the information about the message, such as the date and time of sending.
 Unfortunately, E2EE does not protect metadata, giving the malicious actor some valuable information they could potentially use.

 How is end-to-end encryption different from encryption in transit?

 To better understand what end-to-end encryption is, we must first understand what is not end-to-end encryption and how E2EE differs from encryption in transit.

-- SMTP over TLS (STARTTLS) – Let’s take the case of a Yahoo mail user that sends an email to a Gmail user.
+- SMTP over TLS (STARTTLS) – Let’s take the case of a Yahoo mail user who sends an email to a Gmail user.
 When you send an email with SMTP over TLS between these two mail services, the message between the two servers is encrypted.
 Consequently, on the condition that the recipient server also supports SMTP over TLS (which Gmail does).
-Using STARTTLS is good practice, however several attempts are made to ‘portray’ this as the ultimate email security and privacy solution.
+Using STARTTLS is good practice, however, several attempts are made to ‘portray’ this as the ultimate email security and privacy solution.
 In our opinion, STARTTLS is not good enough since both the sending and receiving servers have access to the message content.
 Moreover, not all receiving servers support STARTTLS.

 End-to-end encryption has existed for decades.
 So why isn’t it more common?
 There are a few reasons:

 First, mainstream providers do not support end-to-end encryption, as their business model often depends on advertising and selling user data.
 Secondly, our governments want to be able to keep a check on our communications (read why backdoor encryption does not work).
 Last but not least, end-to-end encryption has traditionally been hard to implement and difficult to use and understand.

 Yet, despite all these, end-to-end encryption remains the most secure way to protect your sensitive data from prying eyes and malicious actors, and Mailfence is there to help you out!